Feb

 It’s a big, BIG mess which is why it’s so much fun!

-I mean, when else can you mess up your workplace like crazy without being punished, right?
+I mean, when can you usually mess up your workplace like crazy without being punished, right?

-All the beans were already sold out when I went to the supermarket around noon!
+All the “Bean Throwing Day” beans were already sold out when I went to the supermarket around noon!

 Step 3: Realize how old you already are!?